-All of our products are made by hand, fresh to order, using a whey and casein blend protein with all natural ingredients to produce the most delicious snacks and sweet treats imaginable, while remaining nutrient balanced.
+All of our products are made by hand, fresh to order, using a whey and casein blend of proteins with all natural ingredients to produce the most delicious snacks and sweet treats imaginable, while remaining nutrient balanced.
 We incorporate super foods into our products to add to our items overall nutritional content.

 Chia seeds provide antioxidant activity.
 30% of the chia seed’s oil is Omega 3 oil.
 40% of its oil is Omega 6 oil.
 This provides the nice balance those who take supplemental Essential Fatty Acids are looking for.
 The chia seed’s substantially dense percentage in alpha-linolenic fatty acid also makes this seed a healthy dietary source of fatty acids.
 The chia seeds are great for athletes because they are highly hydrophilic.
 Being hydrophilic means it absorbs large amounts of water.
 Chia Seeds can absorb over 10 times their weight in water making them a great enhancer in hydrating our bodies.
 They absorb the water we drink holding it in our system longer.
 Studies show that eating chia seed slows down how fast our bodies convert carbohydrate calories into simple sugars.
 This leads scientists to believe that the chia seed may have great benefits for diabetics.
 The chia seed gels when becoming wet and this gel, when in our digestive systems, helps prevent some of the food, hence calories that we eat from getting absorbed into our system.
 This blockage of calorie absorption makes the chia seed a great diet helper.
 Eating the seeds also helps dieters by making them feel fuller faster so they will be less hungry.
 Chia seeds are high in fiber and in healthy oils making them an excellent addition to many detox programs.

 *Used in all our Chronic Protein Granolas, Protein Crumbles, and Peanut Butter Protein Truffles.